 This tutorial provides an overview of setting up a single machine base ArcGIS Enterprise deployment.
 This configuration is commonly used for testing and prototyping purposes.
 It enables self-service mapping and can be used with ArcGIS Pro, ArcMap, and other client applications.
-Although this configuration can be used in a production system, your performance, system architecture, and other requirements will dictate the deployment pattern your production deployment follows.
+Although you can use this configuration in a production system, your performance, system architecture, and other requirements will dictate the deployment pattern your production deployment follows.

 The resulting deployment will include the following: